eclipse-tractusx/bpdm/docs/developer/application-code-guide.md

 **Application** — the API boundary.
 One service per *(domain × operation × API version)*.
 It is the only layer that knows about API DTOs and API versions.
 It maps the incoming DTO to a `…Request`, drives the parse-then-execute flow, owns the transaction, and maps the outcome back to response DTOs and errors.
 It contains no validation and no business rules of its own.

 **Parser** — the decision layer.
-Its main purpose is to **validate data entering the application from outside** — requests received on our API endpoints, and responses we get back from calls the application makes to other services.
+It is the only layer that handles **data entering the application from outside** — requests received on our API endpoints, and responses we get back from calls the application makes to other services.
 Anything not coming from our own database is untrusted and must pass through a parser first; data read from our own database is trusted and is not parsed.
 It turns a loose `…Request` into a validated `…Parsed`, or into a list of accumulated errors.

+It has exactly three responsibilities:

+- **Normalization** — bringing an accepted value into the one canonical form the rest of the code works in: trimming, dropping blanks, upper-casing a BPN, defaulting an omitted identifier type.
+Normalization decides nothing and rejects nothing; it removes variation that no later layer should have to know about.
+- **Validation** — deciding whether the value is acceptable at all, and rejecting it with an error when it is not.
+- **Resolution** — turning an accepted reference into the thing it names: a BPN into its entity, a metadata key into its record.
+Resolution is how the parser decides a reference is valid, so the resolved entity is part of its verdict.

+The three run in that order — a value is normalized before it is judged, and judged before it is resolved — which is why a caller never normalizes on a parser's behalf.
 A rejection is data, not control flow: the parser hands it back as a `ParseResult` failure and never throws.
 What the client ultimately sees — an `ErrorInfo` entry, or an HTTP error for an operation that has no per-entry error channel — is the application layer's translation of that failure.
 It is pure: it only reads (metadata lookups, resolving a BPN to an entity), never writes.
 It is API- and version-neutral — it never sees a DTO.
 Because it is neutral and composable, one parser serves every version and every context that embeds the same content (a standalone address, a site's main address, a legal entity's address).

 **Operation** — the execution layer.
 It carries out the operation against the service's data — reading, writing, or both — and in principle spans the full range of CRUD; one operation may be composite, combining several CRUD steps, sometimes across more than one entity.
 For any part that writes, the operation service is *the single authority* for that entity's write — the one place it happens — so BPN issuance, persistence, and changelog live in exactly one location.
 It works in internal domain and managed models and returns them, never response DTOs.